Carson Undergraduate Research Grants

 - composed music for wind ensemble.

-The Carson Grant proposal deadline is February 14, 2013.
-Past successful grant proposals and final project reports are on file and available for review in the Office of Student Academic Grants and Awards, 206 Collins Science Center, and in the Academic Commons.
+The deadline for applications for the Carson program is February 18, 2014.
+Past successful grant proposals and final project reports are on file and available for review in the Academic Commons.

 - A "research grant" sounds like something for scientists; what if I'm a painter, or a philosopher?